 Withdrawal and Refund Process

-- Domestic students who officially withdraw up to and including the first ten (10) days of scheduled classes of a semester are entitled to receive a refund of tuition and ancillary fees (excluding the Student ID Card & Planner fees) for that semester less a $150 administrative charge.
+- Domestic students who officially withdraw up to and including the first ten (10) days of scheduled classes of a semester are entitled to receive a refund of tuition and ancillary fees (excluding the Student ID Card and Orientation fees) for that semester less a $150 administrative charge.
 The College will refund in full any tuition paid in advance for second and subsequent semesters.
 Failure to attend does not constitute a withdrawal.
 Students must inform the Registrar’s Office, in writing, that they are withdrawing.
 Withdrawal forms are available from the Student Success Mentors.

 - After 10 days of scheduled classes, colleges are required to refund only tuition and ancillary fees paid in advance for subsequent semesters.

 - It is the responsibility of the student to complete the official withdrawal process and/or to apply for fee refunds.
 Application for a fee refund should be made to the Registrar’s Office.
 Overpayments are not automatically refunded.
-Withdrawal forms are available from the Student Success Mentors.
+Withdrawal forms are available from Student Success Mentors.

 - Fee refunds are issued directly to the student.